 Scholarly Commons Citation

 Short, Jodi and Toffel, Michael W., "Making Self-Regulation More Than Merely Symbolic: The Critical Role of the Legal Environment" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 461.
+461.